Contributors from members of the Copper team

 11. Travel kits

 There’s a lot that can go wrong when you travel: getting through security ideally shouldn’t be part of the mix.
-Travel kits including TSA-friendly bottles are yet another gift that frequent fliers will appreciate.
+Travel kits including TSA-friendly toiletry tubes are yet another gift that frequent fliers will appreciate.

 12. Luggage cubes